Audition & Portfolio Review

 Pre-Audition Video Recording Requirements

-All videos should not exceed 15 minutes in length.
+All videos should not exceed 15 minutes in length, and should not be filmed farther than 20 feet away.
 We will be looking for the following components in an pre-audition video:

 - complete barre (one side only)